quSTIONING SEQUENCES

 »QueSCo«

 Questions are a core intervention in helping professions such as psychotherapy or coaching.
-Our project investigates questioning practices in business coaching.
+Our project investigated questioning practices in business coaching.
 Coaching builds on the interaction between coach and client, addresses clients’ work-related problems and aims to facilitate clients’ change.
 Although coaching is becoming more and more important in the western world, its academic foundation is still underdeveloped.
 The analysis of questioning sequences,

 considered as a crucial intervention, thus addresses a principal research gap.